ewanhowell5195/WynemResourcePacks/README.md

 3. Create a pull request, and show that you have permission to add the pack (if required)

 ## JSON format
-- Version
-  - A version number for the pack.
-Changing this will cause the bot to redownload the pack and update it.
-This is completely separate from the resource packs development version number.
 - Download
   - A direct download link to the ZIP of the resource pack
 - Author